corda/corda-docs/content/en/docs/corda-os/4.7/reissuing-a-state.md

 Constraints:
 * The command to run the transaction, which exits the original state(s) and serves as proof of exit, cannot produce any outputs.
 * There cannot be anything in the contract preventing lock being a transaction input.
-* If the `requiredExitCommandSigners` property of `ReIssuanceLock` is not empty, it must be signed by the listed parties as per the value of `extraAssetExitCommandSigners: List<AbstractParty>`.
+* If the `extraAssetExitCommandSigners` property of `ReIssuanceLock` is not empty, it must be signed by the listed parties as per the value of `extraAssetExitCommandSigners: List<AbstractParty>`.

 {{< note >}}
 Multiple exit transactions are supported because the requesting party may prefer to delete states through a number of transactions, or may simply forget to include some of the original states in the (single) exit transaction.
 However, multiple states should be exited using a single exit transaction so that the requesting party can ensure that all original states are still available, and also to eliminate the risk of exiting states whose reissued copies cannot be unlocked (this could happen when some original states have been